View Document Text

 Alternate Offices

-In the event of a significant business disruption (SBD) the firm has established an
+In the event of a significant business disruption (SBD), the firm has established an

-information needed in order to continue its operations.
+vital information needed to continue its operations.

-main phone number, 210-490-2545.
+number, 210-490-2545.

 Loss of Key Personnel